 Ask all of your instructors to do the same.
 While these may seem like small things, they can go a long way in giving your members a better experience at your studio.

 Online reviews make or break a business.
-40% of U.S. adults always or almost always read online reviews before they buy a new item, and another 42% sometimes do.
+93% of people read reviews before they purchase.
 That means there’s a large number of people who read what others say about your fitness studio before they decide if it’s something they want to invest in.

 Jay Baer, a New York Times bestselling author and customer service guru, says that the most important thing a business can do is answer every complaint on every channel.
-He talks about this more in this clip from Episode 057 of The GSD Show: Hug Your Haters and Grow Your Business.
+He talks about this more on The GSD Show: Hug Your Haters and Grow Your Business.

 When you address complaints, you show that you are responsive to what people say.
 And if you don’t respond, people think that you don’t take their opinions seriously.
 Remember, when someone leaves a review, anyone can see it, so respond quickly and with empathy.